zenorocha/wedocs/email/index.md

 <!-- </article> -->

-## 4. What's Next?
+## What's Next?

 * That's it!
-Now we're ready to host our static files, which we'll cover in the [next section](./hosting/).
+Now we're ready to start sending emails to our users.